poutinedev/timeular-cli/README.md

 # Timeular CLI

-At my current workplace we use Jira, but unfortunately it's a version that is not compatible with the integration that [Timeular](https://timeular.com) offers.
+At my current workplace we use Jira, but it's a version that is not easily compatible with the integration that [Timeular](https://timeular.com) offers.
 So, those of us who use Timeular needed a way to generate a report of how much time we spent on each task (flagged with Mentions, per Timeular's Jira integration standard).
-I built this so we can add the time to our timesheets at the end of the day more quickly.
+I built this CLI so we can add the time to our timesheets at the end of the day more quickly.

 **This is a personal project, and updates to this will primarily be sporadic and as I need it.
 Pull Requests welcome.**